Testing on Emulators vs Simulators vs Real Devices

 Web Testing and App Testing has always been an important part of the overall development process.
-Testing involves finding and solving bugs – be it identifying glitches in navigation, issues with signup forms, breaks in payment processing or just a simple difference in font size.
+Testing involves finding and solving bugs – be it identifying glitches in navigation, issues with signup forms, breaks in payment processing, or just a simple difference in font size.
 However, testing can ensure that every change does not break the user experience across different devices.

 A key part of having a robust testing process is the devices on which the test is being run.
 A thorough testing procedure can also generate a variance in its results when performed on different devices.
 Thus, the significance of the testing device is paramount.
-The significance is even greater for testing on mobile devices, given the variety of devices, with different operating systems, browsers and hardware configuration.
+The significance is even greater for testing on mobile devices, given the variety of devices, with different operating systems, browsers, and hardware configurations.

 Types of Mobile Testing Device Solutions

 The prime reason for this kind of testing is to ensure consistent behavior of the website and app on different mobile devices.
-Since these devices differ by hardware configuration, operating system and screen resolution, what might work in a certain way on one of the devices could vary for the other.
+Since these devices differ by hardware configuration, operating system, and screen resolution, what might work in a certain way on one of the devices could vary for the other.

 There are mainly two types of devices on which mobile testing is conducted: